corb555/Task-Score/README.md

 In this case, the score for Seek Healthpack is higher than Attack Player.
 If Health improved, the score for Attack Player would be higher.
 This is a simplified example, in a real score you might also want to include ammo amount, weapon strength, anger, etc.

-### Parameters
+### Attributes
-Any float Behavior Designer global variable can be a component of the task score.
+Any float Behavior Designer global variable can be an attribute of the task score.
 You can set a weighting from 0 to 1.0f for each attribute.
 The  score is the sum of each attribute’s weight times the attribute’s value.
 To provide a consistent basis for scoring:
 1. All attributes should be scaled from 0 to 100.0f.
 The scripts in this package already do that for distance and FPS Variables.
 1. The sum of the weights of all the attributes should be equal to 1.0f for a high priority task, 0.9f for medium priority, and 0.8f for a low priority activity.
 *Figure 2 - Behavior Designer Inspector tab for Task Score for Seek Healthpack*